clifforc/CPP_matrix/README_EN.md

 s21_matrix+ is an implementation of a library for working with matrices in C++.
 The project is developed as part of an educational program aimed at deepening the understanding of matrix operations, object-oriented programming, and working with C++.

-The library is developed in C++ language standard C++17 using the gcc compiler.</br>
+- The library is developed in C++ language standard C++17 using the gcc compiler;
-The library is designed as a static library named `s21_matrix_oop.a`.</br>
+- The library is designed as a static library named `s21_matrix_oop.a`;
-The project is fully covered with unit tests using the Google Test (gtest) library.
+- The project is fully covered with unit tests using the Google Test (gtest) library.

 ## Implemented Methods and Operators